 We will adhere to the assignment deadlines unless there are extraordinary circumstances.
-If you believe you will be unable to meet a deadline, discuss it with me in advance.
+If you believe you will be unable to meet a deadline, discuss it with the co-op faculty advisor in advance.
 It may be possible for us to make alternate arrangements if your difficulty is a valid one.